 Some of the bridge's decorative features have American sources.
-The most obvious of these are the approximately eight foot high bronze buffaloes which stand on pedestals flanking the east and west entrances of the bridge.
+The most obvious of these are the approximately eight-foot-high bronze buffaloes which stand on pedestals flanking the east and west entrances of the bridge.
 The pairs of standing bison face each other.
-They were sculpted by Proctor.
-Another interesting decorative feature are the corbels, these corbels are stylized heads modeled on a life mask of Kicking Bear, an American Indian chief.
+Another interesting decorative feature are the corbels, featuring stylized heads modeled on a life mask of the Native American chief Kicking Bear.

 DC Inventory: November 8, 1964